ebzzry/ebzzry.github.io/en/fkd/quotes.md

   ―MindSmash, YouTube

 - This is what I did in order to preserve my life.
 I am a different species from you, but we are in a partnership which demands mutual respect.
 On that premise, the common purpose that binds us is survival.<br>
   ―Migi, Parasyte -the maxim- (2014)

 - You all underestimate humans.
 Individually, they may appear weak, but that is not the case.
-What we need to recognize is that humans are a single lifeform comprised of millions of individuals.
+What we need to recognize is that humans are a single life form comprised of millions of individuals.
 Besides their individual brains, humans possess a different ‘brain’ of enormous magnitude.
 The moment we act in opposition to that brain, we will lose.<br>
   ―Reiko Tamura, Parasyte -the maxim- (2014)